 \subsubsection{Detection using label flipping}

-In our evaluation, we tested the method on both targeted and non-targeted clients to assess the potential impact of false positives.
-The iteration-by-iteration progression of the scores is shown in Figure \ref{fig:label_flip_lineplot}, indicating that the PES score is consistently higher for the non targeted clients compared to the targeted clients.
-While the difference in PES is more pronounced in Scenario~I than Scenario~II, yet the method reliably detects orchestrator-induced targeted overfitting in both scenarios.
+We evaluate the method on both targeted and non-targeted clients to account for false positives.
+Figure~\ref{fig:label_flip_lineplot} shows iteration-by-iteration PES scores, consistently higher for non-targeted clients.
+The difference is more pronounced in Scenario~I than Scenario~II, yet the method reliably detects orchestrator-induced targeted overfitting in both scenarios.
 To quantify potential false positives, we monitored the PES score of a verified honest client in each scenario; scores remained consistently low across datasets, indicating rare misclassification of honest clients.
-Table~\ref{tab:comprehensive_method_comparison} further demonstrates the method’s performance: in Scenario I, the accuracy of the detection ranges between 0.7 to nearly 1.0 across all datasets, except for CIFAR-10.
-Furthermore, the method is able to detect the targeted overfitting very early (as early as round 1) in almost all datasets and scenarios (see Table \ref{subtab:detection_rounds}).
-However, as illustrated in Figure \ref{fig:label_flip_best} shows a slight drop in performance for Scenario~II, attributable to the dilution of the poisoned signal when multiple clients are targeted simultaneously, which makes subtle overfitting harder to distinguish.
-Overall, changing the number of aggregated clients can affect the decision boundary of the algorithm.
+Table~\ref{tab:comprehensive_method_comparison} shows detection accuracy between 0.7 and nearly 1.0 in Scenario~I (except CIFAR-10), and targeted overfitting is detected very early (as early as round~1) across most datasets and scenarios (Table~\ref{subtab:detection_rounds}).
+Figure~\ref{fig:label_flip_best} shows a slight drop in performance for Scenario~II, attributable to the dilution of the poisoned signal when multiple clients are targeted simultaneously, which makes subtle overfitting harder to distinguish.
+Overall, changing the number of aggregated clients can shift the algorithm’s decision boundary.

-\paragraph{Limitations} A key limitation of the label flipping method is that it requires multiple local epochs (typically between 4 and 7) for the model to sufficiently learn the flipped patterns.
-Furthermore, in heterogeneous (non-IID) data can weaken the poison signal due to uneven client convergence, reducing detection reliability.
+\paragraph{\textbf{Limitations}} The label flipping method requires multiple local epochs (typically 4–7) for the model to learn the flipped patterns, and heterogeneous (non-IID) data can weaken the poison signal due to uneven client convergence, reducing detection reliability.
 Under Scenario II, signal dilution across simultaneously targeted clients further reduces PES separability.
 Increasing $\alpha_{\text{flip}}$ or lowering $\tau_{\text{pes}}$ can partially compensate at the cost of a marginally higher utility impact and false positive rate, respectively.
 If inter-client communication is permitted, clients can coordinate by agreeing on a single shared class to poison, concentrating their detection signals in the malicious aggregate.
-It also computes accuracy on the poisoned subset twice per iteration—before sending the local model and after receiving the aggregated model—making it computationally costly.
+It also computes accuracy on the poisoned subset twice per iteration—before sending the local model and after aggregation—making it computationally costly.
 Although manageable for small cross-silo experiments, this overhead scales linearly with the client number and local data size.
-The threshold $\tau_{pes}$ is easy to tune, bounded in $[0, 1]$, with lower values increasing sensitivity.
+The threshold $\tau_{pes}$ is easy to tune, bounded in $[0,1]$, with lower values increasing sensitivity.